 One great way to enjoy the outdoors is with fire.
-This is a great essential to have whether you’re home or camping.
+This is a great piece to have whether you’re home or camping.
 What makes this fire bowl fantastic is how easy it is to transport and store due to its small footprint.
-It is constructed from high strength concrete, and all you need is two large bowls to cast it.
+It is constructed from high strength concrete, and all you need are two large bowls to cast it.
 The bowls I used were plastic catering bowls, and they were responsible for the sheen on the exterior of the bowl.
 Below are instructions to help you create a Concrete Fire Bowl of your own, as well as the video.

 - Gel Fuel for the fire https://amzn.to/2Jdz2V7

 - 2 bowls (1) 12in bowl (1) 8in bowl.
 Any size of your choice could work, grab some from the dollar store.

 - Black Marbles http://amzn.to/2asn04K